-Apply for a 20-pay life insurance plan with an LTC rider, which can accelerate the death benefit to pay for long-term care.
+Apply for a 20-pay life insurance plan with a Long-term care insurance rider, which can accelerate the death benefit to pay for long-term care insurance.
 This policy will be funded with tax-qualified annuities that make annual distributions to the insurance policy over a 20-year period.
 After you apply, complete the underwriting process, and receive approval, you will be given a quote for the annual premiums required for this plan.
 The premiums may be higher than those for term insurance, but limited-pay plans offer lifetime security.

 Step 2: Apply for IRA-based annuity plans to fund the policy.

 The second step is to determine the up-front cost of an IRA-based annuity where the annual dollar amount of income is the same as the insurance premiums, over a period of 20 years.
 Apply for this annuity type and include instructions for the company to directly credit your 20-pay life insurance plan with the annual gains from the annuity.

 Step 3: Use a direct transfer of IRA funds for annuity premiums.

 Directly transfer funds from your IRA to purchase your 20-year annuity.
 By paying an equal dollar amount directly into your life insurance policy, this annuity will fund your insurance coverage and keep it active for 20 years, after which the LTCi policy is paid in full.